UmairDar148/Restaurant-Management-System/README.md

 🍽️ C++ Console App for Restaurant Order Management.
-Features include an Admin panel for menu and stock control, and a Waiter interface to manage 20 tables.
+Features include an Admin panel for menu and stock control, and a Waiter interface to manage custom size tables.
 It handles dynamic ordering, custom tax/discount billing, bill splitting, and transaction logging.
 Built with dynamic memory.